mithrandyr/SimplySql/README.md

 ## Latest Version

 ### 1.8.0
-* Minor Update, enhancing progress notifications for Invoke-SqlBulkCopy
+* Minor Update, enhancing progress notifications for Invoke-SqlBulkCopy, you can now specify -NotifyAction and pass in a scriptblock
 ### 1.7.0

 * Minor update to expose the transaction object to the user via the new `Get-SqlTransaction` cmdlet.